entrecode/ec.datamanager.js/readme.md

 - `size` – number of entries to get (default: 10)
 - `page` – which page of entries to get when there are more than `size` (default: 1)
 - `sort` – sort by a different than the default property.
 Syntax: `{direction}{property}[,…]` where `direction` defaults to `+` (ascending order) and can be set to `-` (descending order) and `property` is the property to sort after.
 Can even be multiple properties (Array).
+- `fields` - Array of field names to include in the response.
 - `filter` – for filtering after properties.
 Always an object with properties as key.
 The keys can have the following possible values:
     - `exact`: exact filter.
 Value is the value to match exactly
     - `search`: search filter.
 Value is the value to include